Cradlepoint COR IBR900 External Antenna Guide

 SMA ports on the Cradlepoint COR IBR900

-Now disconnect the standard paddle antennas, and connect the external MIMO antennas to your Cradlepoint COR IBR900 via the cellular SMA ports labeled in the image above.
+Disconnect the standard paddle antennas, and connect the external MIMO antennas to your Cradlepoint COR IBR900 via the cellular SMA ports labeled in the image above.
+Then, connect the GPS antenna to the GPS port.

 Advanced Optimization